jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Regions-and-AvailabilityZones.md

 * If your business requires a smaller network delay, it is recommended to deploy the instances in the same availability zone.

-## JD Cloud Region and Availability Zone Distribution
+## JD Cloud & AI Region and Availability Zone Distribution
 <table>
 	<thead>
 	<tr>